ONSdigital/dp-dimension-extractor/README.md

 Handles inserting of dimensions into database after input file becomes available;
 and creates an event by sending a message to a dimension-extracted kafka topic so further processing of the input file can take place.

-1. Consumes from input-file-available kafka topic
+1. Consumes from the INPUT_FILE_AVAILABLE_TOPIC
 2. Retrieves file (csv) from aws S3 bucket
 3. Put requests for each unique dimension onto database via import API
-4. Produces a message to the dimension-extracted kafka topic
+4. Produces a message to the DIMENSIONS_EXTRACTED_TOPIC

 Requirements
 -----------------